capactio/capact/docs/tutorial/content-creation/README.md

 ```
 </details>

-The `spec.input` key defines inputs, required by the Interface.
+The `spec.input` property defines inputs, required by the Interface.
 There are two types of inputs:
 - `spec.input.parameters` - User provided input parameters, i.e. these could be configuration parameters required by the operation,
 - `spec.input.typeInstances` - input TypeInstances, i.e. a PostgreSQL database, which is needed for an application.

+The `spec.output` property defines the TypeInstance, which this Interface returns.

 Although Confluence needs a database, we don't specify it as an input argument here.
 That is because, we leave selecting a database to the Implementation.